-Our students tell us repeatedly that these are the qualities they look for in a college.
+These are the qualities that our students say they look for in a college.
 They also tell us that our dedicated faculty and staff members are always available to help them achieve their career and educational goals, whether they are working toward a certificate or degree for immediate entry into the work force, or planning to transfer to a four-year college or university.